 Ensuring that documents are properly recorded with the County after final approval as required by this Chapter.
 This task is delegated to City staff by default.

 The Land Use Authority for final applications under this Chapter is the Subdivision Review Committee (SRC).
-For purposes of subdivision applications, the Subdivision Review Committee shall be responsible for the following:
+For purposes of subdivision applications, the Subdivision Review Committee shall be responsible for and is granted the power to effectuate the following:

 Rendering land use decisions related to final applications.